-See below for our latest check-in from Tahnee, MD of SuperFeast.
-If you would like to catch up on the preceding parts to this check-in:Part 1 (our general thoughts on immunity)
+See below for our latest check-in from Tahnee, GM of SuperFeast.
+If you would like to catch up on the preceding parts to this check in:Part I (our general thoughts on immunity)

 Mason and I are officially out of our mandatory 'quarantine' time.
 Mason has been back in the country for two weeks and has had no signs of the virus, so that's good news!
 That said, the whole country is now in isolation, and I guess there's nowhere to go.
 So nothing changes.
 No worries, eh? ;)